Group Testing: An Information Theory Perspective

 \paragraph{Other biological applications}

 We briefly remark that group testing has also been used in many other biological contexts -- see \cite[Section 1.3]{du-hwang2} for a review.
-For example, this includes the design of protein--protein interaction experiments \cite{mourad}, high-throughput drug screening \cite{kainkaryam}, and efficient learning of the Immune--Defective graphs in drug design \cite{ganesan}.
+For example, this includes the design of protein--protein interaction experiments \cite{mourad}, high-throughput drug screening \cite{kainkaryam}, catalyst discovery \cite{Sak2025}, and efficient learning of Immune--Defective graphs in drug design \cite{ganesan}.